Those who know me well know my love for lemons.

 ii. what to do

-3. Mix the flour with the baking power; add to the ingredients along with vanilla and mix well.
+4. Mix the flour with the baking powder; add to the ingredients along with the vanilla and mix well.

 Foodie Tips ~

-♥ This was surely a family favorite ~ the measurements for how to make *three loaves* is noted below (in the circles)!
+♥ This recipe was surely a family favorite ~ the measurements for how to make *three loaves* is noted in the original recipe below (see the circles)!

 ♥ Julie says this recipe is a good use for almost-bad bananas.

 ♥ Who’s Jeanette?
-Click here and learn more about her and her famous oatmeal cookies!
+Click here and learn more about Jeanette and her famous oatmeal cookies!

 In 5th grade, I remember my music class teacher praised me for my rhythm with the wood block.
 Grabbing that praise, I entered beginning band in 6th grade at Garner Middle School… and my passion for percussion marched on through high school and college.
 I still love music to this day.